particle-iot/docs/src/content/guide/getting-started/start.md

 ## Particle Pi Beta
 <p class="boxedHead">Please read me!</p>
 <p class="boxed">
-Please note that the Raspberry Pi integration with the Particle Cloud is **currently in beta**.
+Please note that the Raspberry Pi integration with the Particle Device Cloud is **currently in beta**.
 This means that, while the primary happy paths and use cases are tested, the software may still be a little rough around the edges in some areas.
 <br>
 <br>
 The good news is that you're about to join a wonderful community of Particle developers who are here to help.
 If you need support and can't find the answer in our docs, head over to our [community forums](https://community.particle.io/c/raspberry-pi) and chat with the Particle team.
 Find an issue?
 Log it in our [open-source repository](https://github.com/particle-iot/particle-agent) so we can fix it!